Skip to Content

 Ice Fishing Hut | Photo by Lorie Shaull

-Minnesota is not just at state for summer frolics!
+Minnesota is not just at a state for summer frolics!
 Visit Minnesota during the winter and try ice fishing, dog sledding, or winter camping.
 Just remember to pack your long underwear!

 Since we have snow and colder weather for many months each year, there is always a winter-themed event to partake in.
 You will find that we have a lot of Christmas and holiday cheer as well.
 We have an entire guide dedicated to all the Christmas events in the Twin Cities.

-minnesota fair is one of the great things to do in Minnesota with kids
+Minnesota Fair is one of the great things to do in Minnesota with kids

-Minnesota State Fair Ferris Wheel | Photo by France1978
+Minnesota State Fair Ferris Wheel by France1978

 What better way to have a blast than to just declare an all out festival or fair?
 Have you ever been heckled by a jester?
 Have you met Twig?
-If not, The Renaissance Festival is where you need to go.
+If not, the Minnesota Renaissance Festival is where you need to go.
 Who doesn’t get excited when someone says “live armored jousting?”
 Join in by donning a period costume.

 Have a hankering for foods that are deep-fried and served on a stick?
 The Great Minnesota Get Together, also known as the Minnesota State Fair, is a good place to start.
 Enjoy concerts, animals, and fair food: in my opinion, a perfect trifecta.